-On September 2, 2021, the PTO issued a non-final office action in an ex parte reexamination concerning the '197 Patent.
+On September 2, 2021, the PTO issued a non-final office action in an exparte reexamination concerning the '197 Patent.
 In the office action, the PTO rejected certain claims of the '197 Patent under 35 U.S.C. § 102 and for nonstatutory double-patenting.
-Enzo's response to the office action is forthcoming.
+Enzo responded to the office action on January 3, 2022.
+Beckton Dickinson filed another ex parte reexamination concerning the '197 patent on July 26, 2022.

-On February 5, 2020, Harbert Discovery Fund, LP and Harbert Discovery Co-Investment Fund I, LP ("Plaintiffs") brought an action in the United States District Court for the Southern District of New York against the Company and five of its present or former Directors, Dr. Elazar Rabbani, Barry W. Weiner, Dr. Bruce A. Hanna, Dov Perlysky and Rebecca Fischer.
-On March 26, 2020, Plaintiffs filed an amended complaint against the same defendants.
-Count I asserted the Company violated Section 14(a) of the Securities and Exchange Act of 1934 and Rule 14a-9 thereunder by disseminating proxy materials that made two purportedly false statements: (a) a "January 28, 2020 Enzo press release [that purportedly] falsely stated that the Annual Meeting would be 'delayed' by action of the Board to February 25, 2020 when, in fact, the Annual Meeting would convene as planned on January 31, 2020", and (b) a "January 31 Enzo Proxy [that purportedly] falsely stated that the Proposed By-Law Amendment [to Article II, Section 9] would be approved if it received...a majority of the votes....rather than the required Supermajority Vote as provided for in the Charter.
-"Count III asserted a claim against the individual defendants under Section 20(a) of the Exchange Act premised on Enzo's purported violation of Section 14(a) and Rule 14a-9.
+On February 5, 2020, Harbert Discovery Fund, LP and Harbert Discovery Co-Investment Fund I, LP ("HDF") brought an action in the United States District Court for the Southern District of New York against the Company and five of its present or former Directors, Dr. Elazar Rabbani, Barry W. Weiner, Dr. Bruce A. Hanna, Dov Perlysky and Rebecca Fischer.
+On March 26, 2020, HDF filed an amended complaint against the same defendants.
+Count I asserted the Company violated Section 14(a) of the Securities and Exchange Act of 1934 and Rule 14a-9 thereunder by disseminating proxy materials that made purportedly false statements.
+Count II asserted a claim against the individual defendants under Section 20(a) of the Exchange Act premised on Enzo's purported violation of Section 14(a) and Rule 14a-9.
 Count III asserted the individual defendants breached their fiduciary duty, based on the same conduct and by seeking to entrench themselves.
 Finally, Count IV purported to assert a derivative claim for a declaration that any amendment to Article II, Section 2 requires the approval of 80% of Enzo's shareholders.
-On July 16, 2020, the day before the defendants' motion to dismiss was due, plaintiffs asked the Court to dismiss their claims without prejudice.
-Defendants asked plaintiffs to dismiss the claims with purported.
+On July 16, 2020, the day before the defendants' motion to dismiss was due, HDF asked the Court to dismiss their claims without prejudice.
+Defendants asked HDF to dismiss the claims with prejudice, but they refused.
 On July 17, 2020, the Court dismissed the claims without prejudice.
-If plaintiffs reassert the claims, defendants intend to vigorously defend against them.